-Zakem House will house 17 one-bedroom and 6 two-bedroom apartments and include on-site amenities such as parking, laundry, a security system and a common area for the use of the tenants.
-It will operate as an independent not-for-profit entity, based upon a model of self-sustenance and non-subsidization.
-The $1.5 million facility is scheduled for construction in early spring 2004, to be ready for occupancy in the fall of 2004.
+Abe Zakem House contains 16 one-bedroom and 6 two-bedroom apartments and include on-site amenities such as parking, laundry, a security system and a common area for the use of the tenants.
+It operates as an independent not-for-profit entity, based upon a model of self-sustenance and non-subsidization.
+The $1.5 million facility opened in the Fall of 2004.